 375 degrees

-1 ½ cups of honey, with tablespoon of butter and tablespoon of lemon
+1 ½ cups of honey, with tablespoon of butter and tablespoon

 1 package of filo dough (1 sleeve)